Timothy Prickett Morgan

 Prickett Morgan studied aerospace engineering, American literature, and technical writing at the Pennsylvania State University and has a BA in English.
 He is not always as serious as his picture might lead you to believe.

-Dan Burger serves as the Vice President and Executive Managing Editor of the IT Jungle family of publications.
+Dan Burger served as the Vice President and Executive Managing Editor of the IT Jungle family of publications.
+We miss him every day.

-Burger has been writing and editing for IT industry publications since 1999.
-Since joining Guild Companies in November 2001, Burger has been a contributing editor to The Four Hundred and its antecedents, Four Hundred Stuff, Four Hundred Guru, and Four Hundred Monitor.
+Burger had been writing and editing for IT industry publications since 1999.
+Since joining Guild Companies in November 2001, Burger was a contributing editor to The Four Hundred and its antecedents, Four Hundred Stuff, Four Hundred Guru, and Four Hundred Monitor.

-Over the past three decades, Burger has been an author and editor for several newspapers, magazines, and book publishers.
-He has a bachelor’s degree in journalism from Ohio University.
+Over three decades, Burger was an author and editor for several newspapers, magazines, and book publishers.
+He got a bachelor’s degree in journalism from Ohio University.
+We loved his Bobcats.

-Alex Woodie is Senior Editor at IT Jungle.
+Alex Woodie is Co-Editor of The Four Hundred.
 He was previously editor of two of IT Jungle’s main newsletters, Four Hundred Stuff and The Windows Observer.
 Prior to joining Midrange Server (as Guild Companies was formerly called) in October 2001, Alex was a products editor at now defunct publisher Midrange Computing, where he was first introduced to the AS/400 and covered hardware, software, and services for Midrange Technology SHOWCASE magazine.

 Before joining Midrange Computing, Alex was a staff writer for The Insurance Journal and a reporter and columnist with The Paradise Post newspaper.